ProjectHopper/D-BasicGraphics/ANOVA/05-ANOVA-posthoc.md

 ---
 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 </code></pre>
 We can look at pair-wise comparisons of the ses levels after adjusting for female.
-The TukeyHSDcommand still works well, though now we must specify which factor is of interest.
+The ``TukeyHSD`` command still works well, though now we must specify which factor is of interest.
 <pre><code>
 TukeyHSD(a2, "ses")
   Tukey multiple comparisons of means